Request Your Free Consultation

 What Losses Can a Petersburg Car Accident Attorney Recover for Me?

-When filing a claim for a car crash, you can seek both economic damages and non-economic damages.
+Virginia’s personal injury laws allow you to seek economic damages and non-economic damages after a car crash.
 Understanding these two types of compensation can help you determine the full scope of your claim.

 Economic Damages